zrt-ai-lab/ViNote/README_EN.md

 ### Video to Notes

+#### Method 1: Online Video URL
-1. Open the application homepage
+1. Open the application homepage and select "AI Video Notes"
-2. Paste video link (supports YouTube, Bilibili, etc.)
+2. In "Online URL" mode, paste video link (supports YouTube, Bilibili, etc.)
+3. Click "Preview" to view video information
-3. Select summary language (Chinese/English)
+4. Select summary language (Chinese/English/Japanese and 11 languages)
-4. Click "Start Processing"
+5. Click "Generate Notes"
-5. Wait for completion (view real-time progress)
+6. Wait for completion (view real-time progress)
-6. Download generated Markdown notes
+7. Download generated Markdown notes

+#### Method 2: Local Video File
+1. Open the application homepage and select "AI Video Notes"
+2. Switch to "Local Path" mode
+3. Enter the absolute path of your local video file, for example:
+   - Mac/Linux: `/Users/zhangsan/Videos/lecture.mp4`
+   - Windows: `C:\Users\zhangsan\Videos\lecture.mp4`
+   - Docker: `/app/videos/lecture.mp4` (requires mounted directory)
+4. Click "Preview" to verify the file
+5. Select summary language
+6. Click "Generate Notes"
+7. Wait for completion and download notes

+> 💡 **Supported Video Formats**: MP4, AVI, MOV, MKV, MP3, WAV, etc.

 ### Video Q&A

-1. Select "Video Q&A" tab in main interface
+#### Method 1: Online Video URL
+1. Open the application homepage and select "AI Video Q&A"
-2. Paste video link and click "Load Video"
+2. In "Online URL" mode, paste video link (supports YouTube, Bilibili, etc.)
+3. Click "Preview" to view video information
+4. Click "Start Preprocessing" button
-3. Wait for transcription to complete
+5. Wait for AI preprocessing to complete (extract audio and transcribe)
-4. Ask questions in the input box
+6. Enter your question in the input box
-5. AI will answer in real-time based on video content
+7. AI will answer in real-time based on video content

+#### Method 2: Local Video File
+1. Open the application homepage and select "AI Video Q&A"
+2. Switch to "Local Path" mode
+3. Enter the absolute path of your local video file
+4. Click "Preview" to verify the file
+5. Click "Start Preprocessing" button
+6. Wait for AI preprocessing to complete
+7. Enter questions in the input box, AI answers in real-time

+> 💡 **Tip**: After preprocessing is complete, you can ask any questions about the video content, and AI will provide accurate answers based on the complete video content

 ### Video Download